roman-milk/roman-milk.github.io/cheerleader-sluts.md

  She again didn't look up, didn't want to look at me, and didn't want to allow me to see her as she gave in.
 She whispered, as she moved her hand to my cock, "I can't believe you're making me do this."

  I considered responding I wasn't making her do anything, but then I wasn't sure if that was the truth anymore.
 I wasn't sure if the blackmail helped or if it was simply the size of my cock, but after a brief pause, she slowly leaned forward and took my cock in her mouth.
-Report_Story #3